 Step 3: Add Printify as a Production Partner in Etsy

-Etsy's policy requires every seller using a print-on-demand partner to declare that partner publicly on the listing.
-Printify automates the listing creation, but it can't add itself to your shop's production partner registry on your behalf.
-You have to do this manually, once.
+Printify's 2026 guide confirms that Etsy's policy requires every seller using a print-on-demand partner to declare that partner publicly.
+Etsy updated its Creativity Standards in 2025 to make this mandatory.
+Printify automates the listing creation but cannot add itself to your shop's production partner registry — you do this once, manually.

 Step 1.
 Sign in to Etsy and open Shop Manager → Settings.